 Point of Contact: Producing Agency

-Use Limitation: For SOLAS navigation an S-102 dataset must have a corresponding S-101 ENC dataset.

 4 Data Content and structure

 4.1 Introduction

 The Navigation Surface concept used in the Bathymetric Surface Product requires that in addition to estimation of depth, an estimate of the uncertainty associated with the depth must be computed and preserved.
 To make the system suitable to support safety of navigation applications, there is a means to over-ride any automatically constructed depth estimates with ‘Hydrographer Privilege, (essentially, a means to specify directly the depth determined by a human observer as being the most significant in the area - irrespective of any statistical evidence to the contrary).
 The original grid values that are replaced by the hydrographer are preserved in the tracking list so that they can be restored if required.